tmhn/Sparta/node/11-sessions-cookies/README.md

 * saveUnitiliazed - should new sessions be saved even if they're empty
 * secret - the key to use for encrypting our session data.
 Like a password

-Our previous page counter was all well and good but using a cookie to store this info is exactly perfect.
+Our previous page counter was all well and good but using a cookie to store this info isn't exactly ideal.
 The user can mess with the data for a start.
 Let's change it to use the session instead:

 ```javascript
 app.use(function (req , res, next) {